ts4z/barge.org/CHEATSHEET.md

 | &amp;9829; | &#9829; | black (red) heart     |
 | &amp;9830; | &#9830; | black (red) diamond   |
 | &amp;9831; | &#9831; | white club (avoid)    |

+If you find others, extend this list.
+A lot of things use the decimal representation for the Unicode character number; some stuff will use hex.
+Both work fine.
+(Ask Tim about the iPod 9829 story in person and why he knows this number by...heart.)

 # Section Dividers